 This week marked the start of our ambitious journey across Europe, in the #EUCrowdShow.

 We visited 5 countries in 5 days, in Prague at Lab64, in Budapest at Impact Hub, in Bucharest at TechHub, in Athens at Innovathens, and in Nicosia at IDEA.
-From Belgium to Czech Republic to Hungary to Romania to Greece to Cyprus, we covered more than 5,500 kilometres and this is only the first week!
+From Belgium to Czech Republic to Hungary to Romania to Greece to Cyprus, we covered more than 5,500 kilometers and this is only the first week!

 Our fearless road warriors are the Chairman of MyMicroInvest, José Zurstrassen, and the co-founders of BAUNAT, an online diamond jewellery brand, Stefaan Mouradian and Steven Boelens.